Rayan76q/Boolean-Circuits-Using-Graphs/Boolean_Circuits_and_Graph_Operations_Report.md

 The methods <code>transform_circuit</code> and <code>evalaute</code> can get quickly complicated with many if statements to check if any recognizable configuration was found thus encouraging us to inroduce some heritage into the mix.
 </p>
 <h2> How they work </h2>
-The bluprint is fairly the same for both as <code>evaluate</code> mainly transforms the circuit using new rules for constant nodes.
+The blueprint is fairly the same for both as <code>evaluate</code> mainly transforms the circuit using new rules for constant nodes.
 The idea here is that the main code of both functions has two things to do: iterate over the nodes and know where it's done.
 When iterating it will call two methods respectively: <code>node.eval</code> and <code>node.transform</code> both of which are tasked to recognize any configuration where a transformation could be applied given the circuit.
 <ul>
 <li>For eval, this is done immediately in the node class because we iterate only over the constant nodes that wait for evalaution in <code>bool_circuit.evaluate</code>, no need to delegate to subclasses.